SRJ1307/BlobStorage/Readme.md

   3. For resource group, you can choose any existing resource group or create a new one, i created a new one, lets name it "StorageWebsite".
   4. Now for storage account name, you need to give sunique name, it should be unique in whole Azure space, i give it "website123456".
   5. In next section which is advanced under Access Tier choose "cool" since, it used to infrequent accessed data.
-  6. In networking section, make sure "Network Access" i set to public.
+  6. In networking section, make sure "Network Access" is set to public.
   7. Now in Encryption section make "Enable support for customer-managed keys" to All service types.
   8. Now review and create it.